shaneduffy91/Project2-Rock-Paper-Scissors/README.md

 For my second project with Code Institute, I have created a Rock, Paper, Scissors game.

+The following is the Rules of the Game.
+1. When the player comes to the page, they see 3 buttons: rock, paper, scissors
+2. When the player clicks on one of the buttons, the game begins, the computer randomly chooses rock, paper or scissors, and the player's and computer's choices are compared to see who wins.

+3. The outcome of the turn is displayed on the screen.

+4. Next turn begins
+5. The game ends when either of the players reaches 10 points.

-<a href="https://shaneduffy91.github.io/The-Anxiety-Hub/" target="_blank" aria-label="The live project">View the live project here</a>
+<a href="https://shaneduffy91.github.io/Project1-repo/" target="_blank" aria-label="The live project">View the live project here</a>

 ## Features
 ### Existing Features